What Lawyers dare to ask...

 Q: "And by who's death was it terminated?"

-Q: "Is your appearance here this morning pursuant to a deposition notice which I sent to your attorney?"
+Q: "Is your appearance here this morning pursuant to a deposition notice which

 A: "No, this is how I dress when I go to work."